ngneat/cashew/README.md

 #### `parameterCodec`

 Define the `HttpParameterCodec` implementation if you need a different parameter encoder.
+> **Note:** use an object literal, if you intend to use AOT, as class creation at this stage is not possible.

 Example of custom implementation that uses `encodeURIComponent`: